DejaVuDays/Deja-Robinson-Portfolio/README.md

 My name is Deja Robinson (she/her) and I am currently pursuing a dual masters degrees at Carnegie Mellon University for Biomedical Engineering and Engineering & Technology Innovation Management.
 I want to save lives in my career, and I'm positiong myself to earn a role in Medical Device Product Management for a leading medical device company.

-A favorite quote of mine that I try to apply to my life and daily actions by Tonie Morrison:
+A favorite quote of mine that I try to apply to my life and daily actions by Toni Morrison:
 > As you enter positions of trust and power,
 > dream a little before you think.